facebookresearch/hydra/website/versioned_docs/version-1.0/tutorials/basic/running_your_app/2_multirun.md

 ### Launcher
 A Launcher is what runs your job.
 Hydra comes with a simple launcher that runs the jobs locally and serially.
-However, other launchers are available as plugins.
-For example, the [JobLib Launcher](/plugins/joblib_launcher.md) can execute the different parameter combinations in parallel on your local machine using multi-processing, the [Ray Launcher](/plugins/ray_launcher.md) can launch your application code to AWS, and the [Submitit Launcher](/plugins/submitit_launcher.md) enables launching to slurm.
+Other launchers are available as plugins for launching in parallel and on different clusters.
+For example, the [JobLib Launcher](/plugins/joblib_launcher.md) can execute the different parameter combinations in parallel on your local machine using multi-processing.